 Q: How have Hanson and Hanson Education Group helped your career development?

 A: They are dynamic and innovative organizations, and those attributes have allowed me to challenge myself in new areas.
-We do not rest on past successes and this has pushed me to strive to better myself as a leader.
+We do not rest on past successes, and this has pushed me to strive to better myself as a leader.

 Q: What have been the key moments that have shaped your career?

 A: There have been two key positions that I have held that have helped me reach the position I have today.
 First was stepping in as the Acting Associate Director of Academics at our Brampton Campus for an extended medical leave.
-This is the first time in my career that I was really challenged to push myself outside of my comfort zone.
-I had the raw interpersonal and leadership skills, but putting them into practice brought into focus that this was something I could excel at.
+This is the first time in my career that I was really challenged to push outside of my comfort zone.
+I had the raw interpersonal and leadership skills.
+Putting them into practice brought into focus that this was something I could excel at.
 The next was being assigned as Project Manager for our then-largest renovation project in company history.
 Having to balance several stakeholders’ needs and delivering a finished tangible product gave me a sense of accomplishment and confidence knowing that I could handle such a large project and deliver.

 Q: What advice would you give others based on your experience?

 A: Keys to my success have been perseverance, continual improvement, and not being afraid to take novel challenges on.
-Perseverance taught me that the first “no” to a proposal or new idea is not an end point, it is just the beginning.
-It provides valuable feedback in knowing you either need to improve what is being proposed or do a greater job of selling the idea.
+Perseverance taught me that the first “no” to a proposal or new idea is not an end point.
+It is just the beginning.
+It provides valuable feedback that you either need to improve what is being proposed or do a greater job of selling the idea.
 With continual improvement, I have embraced the idea that perfection is not the endpoint, but rather a life-long pursuit in all aspects of life.
 Taking on new challenges allows you to show others what you are capable of.
 Don’t wait for the ‘right’ opportunity; take the opportunity in front of you and strike while the iron is hot.